JeodC/PortMaster-DoomEngines/README.md

 -- end --
 ```

+You do not need to adhere to the existing folder structure.
+For example, one tester preferred to keep single map mods separate from gameplay altering mods, and so they created `doomengines/maps`.
+This still follows the filepath rules for file loading, so `MOD=maps/SIGIL.wad` is just as valid as `MOD=mods/SIGIL.wad`.

 ## The Master Levels
-Doom II comes with an addon called The Master Levels, but they're packaged as one WAD per level.
-You can use a WAD editor to merge them into one WAD (example, `MASTER.WAD`) and load that as a mod to `DOOM2`.
+Doom II comes with an addon called The Master Levels, but they're sometimes packaged as one WAD per level.
+You can use a WAD editor to merge them into one WAD (example, `masterlevels.wad` how it is for the commercial `Doom + Doom II` release) and load that as a mod to `DOOM2`.
 If you manage to do this, you will want to also load the [Master Levels Menu Interface](https://www.doomworld.com/idgames/utils/frontends/zdmlmenu) mod so you can actually select the addon.

 ## Thanks
 id Software -- Original games